 Microsoft Translator FAQ

-Microsoft Translator, part of the collection of Cognitive Services and an Azure service, is a cloud-based API offering two sets of APIs – Translator Text API and Translator Speech API.
+Microsoft Translator, part of the collection of Cognitive Services and an Azure service, is a cloud-based text translation API.

 The Microsoft Translator Text API supports text translation and text-to-speech automatically translates between any of the more than 60 supported languages.